 As you already know, Samsung Galaxy Note 7 is currently experiencing a spate of battery explosions.
-Fortunately, the number of smartphones that have been reported to have exploded is very small, but they are still enough for Samsung to go for the largest recall in the industry history.
+Fortunately, the number of smartphones that have been reported to have exploded is very small, but they are still enough for Samsung to go for the largest recall in industry history.

 This means that if you own the Samsung Galaxy Note 7, you should probably take them back to the store you bought them from.
 If you don’t do this, there is a little trouble head for you as United States Federal Aviation Agency is considering to ban the gadget from being taken onboard.